The ESfS organizing committee members are all geoscience volunteers.

 The Venue & Logistics committee coordinates our venue and logistics needs.
 They are responsible for booking the facility and on-site goods and services, coordinating the ESfS on-site space, security, and emergency response requirements, and establishing designated staging areas for schools and buses.

-Sponsorship Chair – Julia Davison and Vice-Chair – Pam Pribilovic
+Sponsorship Chair – Pam Pribilovic and Vice-Chair Natasha Morris

-After a decade of Geophysics work, Pam Pribilovic is broadening her skills into the data analytics world.
-With a BSc in Geophysics from U of C and a certificate in Data Analytics from SAIT, she continues to empower decision makers with effective analytical tools.
-Knowing exactly what is going into the analysis is key to understanding how to build the solution, paired with her lifelong passion for learning, will help expand her career path.
-Volunteering with the organizing committee since 2019, Pam missed participating in person at the ESfS 2020 event and is eager to experience her first live ESfS event in 2022, believing it is an important educational experience for youth, teachers, and families.
+After a decade of Geophysics work, Pam Pribilovic broadened her skills into the data analytics world.
+With a BSc Degree in Geophysics from U of C and a certificate in Data Analytics from SAIT, she continues to empower decision makers with effective analytical tools and results.
+Knowing exactly what is going into the analysis is key to understanding how to build the solution.
+Pam is currently an Area Geophysicist at CNRL and has been volunteering with the sponsorship committee since 2019.
+She believes ESfS is an important educational event for youth, teachers, and families to experience.

-Julia and Pam are responsible for leading the team which solicits funds from donor companies – donations which allow ESfS to remain financially accessible to the targeted school and youth group audiences.
+Pam and Natasha are responsible for leading the team which solicits funds from donor companies – donations which allow ESfS to remain financially accessible to the targeted school and youth group audiences.
 This duo also ensures sponsor recognition during the event, prepares the Sponsorship brochure content, tracks sponsorship and exhibitor progress, applies for grants and helps coordinate the post-event Thank-you mail out.

-Sponsorship committee: Julia Davison, Pam Pribilovic, Melissa Sawyer, Natasha Morris, Bruce Moore (advisory)
+Sponsorship committee: Pam Pribilovic, Natasha Morris, Maureen Hill, Lorraine Stratkotter

-Exhibits Chair – Taylor Foret and Vice-Chair – Melissa Sawyer
+Exhibits Chair – Laurie McGhie and Vice-Chair John Duhault

 The Marketing team develops the marketing and communication plan, works with the marketing team and other committees to prepare all collateral material and advertising, coordinates with other technical societies, connects with external youth groups, coordinates all branded event material, ensures consistent ESfS branding and communication, prepares newsletters, develops signage requirements, develops and compiles feedback surveys, organizes the welcoming committee and coordinates the post event Thank-you mailout.

-Marketing committee: Renu Sahota, Ariana Pumo, Annette Milbradt
+Marketing committee: Renu Sahota, Hunter Brett, Ariana Pumo, Annette Milbradt

-Volunteers Chair – Hilary Schumacher and Vice-Chair – Phil Harms
+Volunteers Chair – David Karran and Vice-Chair Robynn Dicks

 The Volunteer Committee is responsible for coordinating event volunteers, which includes preparing and managing the volunteer schedule, preparing volunteer reference documents, coordinating volunteer on-site requirements, providing on-site briefing, recognizing volunteer efforts, and reporting volunteer statistics.